scionproto/scion/doc/protocols/scion-header.rst

 border router recomputes and validates the LHVF.

-The specification of how the MACs for the Hop Validation Fields are calculated can be found in the Procedures_ section.
+The specification of how the MACs for the Hop Validation Fields are calculated can be found in the `EPIC Procedures`_ section.

 EPIC Header Length Calculation
 ------------------------------
 The length of the EPIC Path header is the same as the SCION Path header plus 8 bytes (Packet Timestamp), and plus 8 bytes for the PHVF and LHVF.

+.. _EPIC Procedures:

 Procedures
 ----------